villesepp/Blender/README.md

 Open and run in the Blender Script Editor.
 A panel will appear in the 3D viewport ("N" menu on the right).

 ### Use
-Click the Generate Procedural Terrain button and tweak the values using the box that appears on the bottom right.
+Click the Generate button and tweak the values using the box that appears on the bottom right.

-### Features
+### Key Features
-- Plane size
-- Subdivisions (cuts)
-- Noise Scale
-- Height Multiplier
-- Seed offset
+- Size and scale
+- Two noise generators: Base and peak/valley
+- Low limit for e.g. bodies of water
-- Height-based bertex colors
+- Height-based vertex colors generation
-- Smooth shading on/off

 ### Screenshot
 ![alt text](https://github.com/villesepp/Blender/blob/main/readme%20images/terraingenerator.jpg "Screenshot")